15 Hardboiled/American Crime Essentials

 American Tabloid James Ellroy (1995) Operatic scale and intensity; high literary value.
 The early books are crude and these days Ellroy has become a parody of himself, but The Big Nowhere, L.A.
 Confidential, White Jazz, and American Tabloid were a sensational four book run, where toxic yet charismatic trios of anti-heroes ride “full-blast shotgun into history.”

 The Ax Donald E. Westlake (1997) Westlake’s masterpiece about a downsized middle manager.
-Westlake was wildly prolific and wrote in different styles; others would pick one from his two serial thieves: menacing Parker (written under Richard Stark) or humorous Dortmunder.
+Westlake was wildly prolific and wrote in different styles; others would pick one from his two serial thieves: menacing Parker (written under the pen name of Richard Stark) or humorous Dortmunder.
 (DTM: A Storyteller Who Got the Details Right)

 15 Cozy/English Crime Essentials